 Source: Neural Mechanisms of Rhythm Perception: Present Findings and Future Directions

-But the underlying biological mechanisms which might be able to regulate a 'clock' at such accuracies is completely unknown.
+But the underlying biological mechanisms which might be able to regulate a 'clock' at such accuracies are completely unknown.

 There is also no explanation from an evolutionary standpoint as to why this highly accurate timing system might have evolved.